Sikh Motorcycle Club UK

 - Kirat Karo – Earning a living by honest means: Sikhs believe in earning a living through honest and hard work.
 They are taught to avoid any activities that are harmful to themselves or others.

-- Vand Chakna – Sharing the fruits of one’s labor with others: Sikhs believe in sharing their wealth and resources with those in need.
+- Vand Chakna – Sharing the fruits of one’s labour with others: Sikhs believe in sharing their wealth and resources with those in need.
 They are taught to be generous and compassionate.

 Sikh Turbans

-Sikhs wear turbans to cover their long hair and as a sign of their respect for God.
-The Sikh turban is a symbol of Sikh identity and spirituality.
+Sikhs wear turbans to cover their long, uncut hair, which they maintain as a sign of devotion and respect for God.
+The turban is not just a practical garment but also a powerful symbol of Sikh identity, spirituality, and equality.

 Sikh Teachings

-Sikism teaches the importance of freedom, equality, and justice.
-Sikhs are taught to treat all people with respect, regardless of their race, religion, gender, or social status.
-Sikhism also emphasizes the importance of service to humanity.
-Sikhs are taught to help others in need and to work for the betterment of society.
+Sikhism upholds freedom, equality, and justice, teaching respect for all, regardless of race, religion, gender, or status.
+It emphasises selfless service, encouraging Sikhs to help those in need and work for the betterment of society.

 Sikhism in the World